Insanity is a defence which has three elements: M’Naghten UKHL J16

 A ‘Disease of the Mind’

 Diseases of the mind do not necessarily line up with what medical professionals would call mental illness.
-It covers any internal medical condition which produces defences of reason, including from physical illnesses: R v Sullivan AC 156; R v Kemp 1 QB 399.
+It covers any internal medical condition which produces defects of reason, including from physical illnesses: R v Sullivan AC 156; R v Kemp 1 QB 399.
 External causes, by contrast, are excluded and may only be subject to the defence of automatism.

 Diabetes: Note that hypoglycemia (too little sugar from an insulin overdose) is an external cause.
 Hyperglycemia (too much sugar from taking insufficient insulin) is an internal cause.
 Contrast R v Hennessy 1 WLR 287 with R v Quick 3 WLR 26.